rishabhk02/Loan-App/README.md

 ---

 **Admin Signup Note:**
 Currently, to enable admin access, you need to manually change the role of a user to `ADMIN` in the database.
-For convenience, you can use the following credentials to log in to the admin dashboard:

-- **Admin Email:** `adminvirat@gmail.com`
-- **Admin Password:** `Admin@123`

 For general user access, simply register through the signup page.